 Kid(The Bad?)- For the most part, my experiences with the kids have been great with a couple hick ups here and there.
 I’ve had students raise his voices at me, accuse me of being a “Big Meany,” and simply refuse to recognize my authority.
 The students’ disobedience has a lot to do with my approach to teaching, because my joking personalities creates an atmosphere of peers relations as oppose to the hierarchical system utilized by more stern teachers.
 At times I can be strict, but the inconsistency brings some unpleasant challenges, that and me being a substitute.
 Sooo ummm that’s truth.

 It’s almost flipping February.
-The month with days dedicated to relationships, condoms, partying in New Orleans, Presidents, American football, and Presidents.
+The month with days dedicated to relationships, codons partying in New Orleans, Presidents, American football, and Presidents.
 If that’s not an eclectic mix, then you can add Ash Wednesday to the mix to simmer the collection.
 Since I was slightly bored before starting this post, I explored the internet in search of peculiar facts about Fevrier.
 Among the many bits of unless information, I discovered that the Birthstone of Fevrier is the widely popular Amethyst.
-I was going to make a remark about the Amethyst, but I decided my wit should be used for pressing matters national security, not trivial jokes about a stone whose name is often mispronounced.
+I was going to make a remark about the Amethyst, but I decided my wit should be used for more pressing matters like national security, not trivial jokes about a stone whose name is often mispronounced.
 Fevrier is also home to National Parent Leadership month, here is the part in the post where I pull a Daniel Day Lewis and get serious.
-As some may know I am currently committed myself to a year of service in the MA, working at a Catholic school, and after learning that Fevrier is National Parent Leadership Month, it had a profound meaning due in part to the events of the previous 5 ish months.
-Being on the opposite side of the spectrum of education, serving as a provider rather than a receiver, has provided me with a newfound respect and admiration for the main role players, teachers, students, and parents alike.
+As some may know I committed myself to a year of service in the MA, working at a Catholic school, and after learning that Fevrier is National Parent Leadership Month, it had a profound impact on me due in part to the events of the previous 5 ish months.
+Being on the opposite side of the spectrum of education, serving as a provider rather than a receiver, has provided me with a newfound respect and admiration for the crucial role teachers, students, and parents play in the education paradigm.
 Recently I attended a function where a former principal of the school I work was being honored for her contribution to Catholic education.
-I had never met the woman prior to attending the event, but she was highly regarded among all the teachers I work with, so I simply used the law of perception by association aka trust.
+I had never met the woman prior to attending the event, but she was highly regarded among all the teachers I work with, so I simply used the law of positive perception by association aka trust.
 The event honoring the former principal was conducted by the Knights of Columbus.
 Many of the knights were parents of children at my job and it was in that moment for some comic reason, most likely the mix of educators and parents, I realized the amount of time the parents put into their children and the school.
 Growing up my mother and father were not the most involved in guilds or parent associations, the topic was never broached, and that aspect of school was never a reality of my adolescence.
 I wonder if I attended a Catholic school, would it have been different.
 Tuition is a major incentive to care more about your kid’s education, but knowing my parents as well as I do, the result would most likely have been the same.
 My parent’s lack of devotion to weekly meetings and school activity planning may be playing a role in the awe I feel towards the parent’s dedication to the cause.
 At work, we have den mothers, mothers in charge of different rooms, providing the class with materials and ensuring the teacher receives the supplies for various workshops and activities.
 What a beautiful concept, and its execution is nearly flawless.
 The mothers are extremely involved and invested in the program meeting with teachers on a weekly basis.
 In addition to the den mother program, my job also has a guild composed of parents, priests, deacons, and the principal of the school.
 They plan fundraisers, events, and some extracurricular activities.
 Every day I see guild members at the school meeting with principal, setting up fundraisers and clothing exchanges, and volunteering during lunch time.
 I sincerely hope Parental Leadership Month gets more attention, because there is nothing wrong with acknowledging the arduous work many parents put in to ensure their kids get a top class education.
 Soo Umm That’s the truth.